aragonzkresearch/leagueofidentity/README.md

 * Encryption.
 Bob can use the `MPK` of `LoI` to encrypt a message associated to `alice@gmail.com` and a given month and can publish the resulting ciphertext on a blockchain or send it directly to Alice.
 Alice can use the previously obtained `token` to decrypt the ciphertext received by Bob and recover the secret message.
 We remark that the `token` is different from the `access token`.
 	- Group encryption.
 Similarly, the token can be associated to a group.
 For instance, if Alice belongs to the company `oldcrypto` the token can be associated to the domain `@oldcrypto.com` and anyone can send encrypted messages to all members of such company.
 Specifically, if for instance `@oldcrypto.com` is a Google Business domain, Alice and Bob, belonging to the company, can log into their Google accounts and get tokens to decrypt ciphertexts associated to `@oldcrypto.com`.

+See [here](https://hackmd.io/noiVZo2dTJ6Wiejt2IJvMg?view#Polish-BLIK-for-web3) for other examples of applications of identity-based encryption in web3.

 * Signatures.
 The token can be used by Alice to sign transactions over blockchains (e.g. `Cosmos` ones) so that one can form a `Decentralized Autonomous Organization` (`DAO`) based on specific rules.
 Consider the following applications scenarios:
 	- The `DAO` of `@oldcrypto.com` can be created in the obvious way by issuing corresponding `tokens` to users of Gmail accounts with domain `@oldcrypto`.